14 Sights in Caen, France (with Map and Images)

 Show sight on map

 The Sainte-Paix chapel is a place of worship built in the eleventh century on the territory of Mondeville incorporated into Caen in the eighteenth century.
-It has been classified as a historical monument since 3 June 1975.
+It has been listed as a historical monument since 3 June 1975.

 Wikipedia: Chapelle Sainte-Paix (FR)